 Virginia Infant and Toddler Specialist Network

-Key partners include the Virginia Department of Social Services; the Virginia Early Childhood Foundation; Voices for Virginias Children; the Infant Toddler Connection of Virginia; the Virginia Department of Health; Child Care Aware of Virginia; The Planning Council; the Virginia Head Start Association; community-based Smart Beginnings coalitions; families; institutions of higher education; community-based early care, education, and health programs; and others.
+Key partners include the Virginia Department of Social Services; the Virginia Early Childhood Foundation; Voices for Virginia’s Children; the Infant Toddler Connection of Virginia; the Virginia Department of Health; Child Care Aware of Virginia; The Planning Council; the Virginia Head Start Association; community-based Smart Beginnings coalitions; families; institutions of higher education; community-based early care, education, and health programs; and others.

 Fifteen highly qualified infant and toddler specialists work in nine regional offices across the state.
-Infant and toddler specialists provide three levels of service designed to strengthen the capacity of early care and education programs to deliver high quality services:
+Infant and toddler specialists provide three levels of professional development opportunities designed to strengthen the capacity of early care and education programs to deliver high quality services:

-The following standards and tools are used to enhance quality of care for infants and toddlers: Virginia Milestones of Child Development; Virginia Competencies for Early Childhood Professionals; Infant and Toddler Environment Rating Scale (ITERS-R); Family Child Care Environment Rating Scale (FCCERS-R); Six Essential Practices of the Program for Infant and Toddler Care (PITC).
+The following standards and tools are used to enhance quality of care for infants and toddlers: Virginia Milestones of Child Development; Virginia Competencies for Early Childhood Professionals; Infant and Toddler Environment Rating Scale (ITERS-R); Family Child Care Environment Rating Scale (FCCERS-R); and Six Essential Practices of the Program for Infant and Toddler Care (PITC).